geovlazar/core/README.md

 Opsfolio uses osQuery's
 [Automatic Table Construction (ATC)](https://osquery.readthedocs.io/en/stable/deployment/configuration/#automatic-table-construction) feature to register new `opsfolio_*` tables.
-Once `deno Taskfile.ts db-deploy` is used, a SQLite database is created along with `opsfolio.auto.osquery-atc.json` which registers the Opsfolio tables so that they can be used via `osqueryi` or other osQuery interfaces.
+Once `deno test` is used, a SQLite database is created along with `opsfolio.auto.osquery-atc.json` which registers the Opsfolio tables so that they can be used via `osqueryi` or other osQuery interfaces.

 ```bash
 # generate the artifacts and test automatically, but don't delete the artifacts